 You probably have seen articles and books on the health benefits of a lectin-free diet.
 But is there any truth to these claims?
 Although the research on lectin is still emerging, preliminary studies have revealed potential health benefits of lectin consumption and little evidence of harm.

 Lectins in food can be toxic, but only if eaten raw.
-Lectin-rich foods we consume like grains and legumes are almost always cooked, which means they contain negligible amount of lectins, and therefore make foods safe to eat for the majority of people.
+Lectin-rich foods we consume, like grains and legumes, are almost always cooked, which means they contain negligible amount of lectins and are safe to eat for the majority of people.
 Cooking destroys most of the lectin in foods and weakens its ability to bind to cells.
 In fact, boiling legumes in water destroys almost all lectin activity.
-It would not be beneficial to eliminate an entire food group since whole grains and legumes are good sources of B vitamins, iron, and fiber which are often difficult to get in some restrictive diets such as a gluten-free diet.
+It would not be beneficial to eliminate an entire food group since whole grains and legumes are good sources of B vitamins, iron, and fiber, which are often difficult to get in some restrictive diets such as a gluten-free diet.

 No scientific evidence exists to show that eliminating dietary lectins will cure any diseases.
 Some research shows that taking in large quantities of raw lectins could have negative health effects.
 However, the amount you’d need to consume to get to that level is much higher than you would typically consume.
 Given the strong scientific data that supports the health benefits of pulses, nuts, fruits, and grains, and lack of scientific evidence on the harmful effects, it would be nonsensical for any dietetic professional to recommend a lectin-free diet.
 Of note, most of the studies on lectin were conducted using animal trials, not human.
 As set forth by the 2015–2020 Dietary Guidelines for Americans, registered dietitians (RDs) should promote a well-balanced, varied diet filled with whole grains, fruits, vegetables, low-fat or nonfat dairy, lean protein, and healthful fats.